 What is a Website Migration?

-Because major changes affect how your page is integrated into the worldwide web, it’s important to understand how any significant structural website changes your team may plan to make can affect your SEO.
+Because major changes affect how your website is integrated into the worldwide web, it’s important to understand how any significant structural website changes your team may plan to make can affect your SEO.

 Once the damage is done, don’t just assume that SEO strategists can just fix whatever damages are done to your organic rankings later on.